Interim Dean of Academic Affairs

 London, E1 7EZ

 Adrian, is a finance theorist and practitioner with extensive industry and academic expertise in various disciplines, including areas of finance, mathematical finance, and financial trading, combined with extensive academic leadership.
-He applies his academic and management skills at the capacity of acting dean of academic affairs and a senior lecturer (equivalent to principle lecturer in new universities) in Accounting and Finance with scholarship.
+He applies his academic and management skills at the capacity of acting dean of academic affairs and a senior lecturer / associate professor in Finance with scholarship.
 His current position with the university involves both management and academic responsibilities.

-His early industry involvement was highly noted on an industrial optical fibre engineering package(recognized with the excellence award and in a dedicated ceremony) interfacing with major industry players (i.e. Celestica, Nortel Networks), including applications of scientific numerical methods, algorithmic modelling, banking operating risk system development lead (in collaboration with Microsoft and interfacing with various potential banking centres in City, such as HSBC, Barclays), and financial software engineering, technology levered management, working for city of London clients on projects including financial computing, commodities trading brokerage, and has legally represented (seller’s tier) various companies in international trade.
+His early industry involvement was highly noted on an industrial optical fibre engineering programme(recognized with an excellence award) interfacing with major industry players (i.e. Celestica, Nortel Networks), including applications of scientific numerical methods, algorithmic modelling, banking operating risk system development lead (in collaboration with Microsoft and interfacing with various potential banking centres in City, such as HSBC, Barclays), and financial software engineering, technology levered management, working for city of London clients on projects including financial computing, commodities trading brokerage, and has legally represented (seller’s tier) various companies in international trade.
 Adrian’s roles have ranged from engineer, consultant, trainer, lead developer/project manager, financial trader/broker.

 Adrian has supervised a considerable number of postgraduate dissertations and has a long track record of excellent delivery across all the universities he has worked.
 While the first decade of Adrian’s contribution were noted mostly in engineering(electronics, fibre optics, software / IT& management), his last 11 years were a direct shift and contribution in finance-related domains, following a cross-disciplinary approach in part and by often combining management with technology and finance with computing or with a very proactive use of Bloomberg and/or Thomson Reuters Eikon platforms in a very applied form of practice.
 His leadership roles have often been noted and led to successful exposure and growth of the programmes he contributed and/or led.